grscheller/scheller-linux-archive/grok/Scala/learnScala/README.md

 ## Basic Scala Language Constructs:

-Explore Scala language and build constructions.
+* Explore Scala language and build constructions
+* Documenting factoids about the Scala Language
+* Illustrate a hierarchical SBT Scala Build

 ### 1. Hierarchical SBT build.
 To compile all projects,